chahalinder0007/preprocessing-images-from-scratch/README.md

 The best suggested method is to use a jupyter notebook to open the mainn.ipynb file. it will execute all the required files.
 The files are assumed to be mnist type where each image is placed in a directory which is its label.

+P.S.
+You are free to use the entire project in whatever way you deem fit, you must do your own due diligence before implementing it for any comercial implementation as I will not be liable for any defects, bugs etc that may cause any financial or any other kind of loss to the extent permitted by law.
+The project utilises popular open-source liabraries.